Approved by the Energy, Environment, and Water Policy Committee on January 16, 2025

 Issue

-The Environmental Protection Agency (EPA) National Biennial Hazardous Waste Report estimates that 35 million tons of hazardous waste was generated in the United States for the 2019 reporting period.
-Although the annual quantity of generated hazardous waste has been steady over the last 10 years, the volume of waste and the lack of adequate disposal methods and sites not only escalates disposal costs but poses an increasing threat to the environment and to public health, safety, and welfare.
+The 2025 ASCE Report Card for America’s Infrastructure graded the nation’s hazard waste management as a C. The Environmental Protection Agency (EPA) National Biennial Hazardous Waste Report estimates that 35 more than 32 million tons of hazardous waste was generated in the United States for the 2019 reporting period.
+According to EPA, approximately 540,000 tons of household hazardous waste is generated each year.
+The average American household produces approximately 20 pounds of hazardous waste per year.
+Although the annual quantity of generated hazardous waste has been relatively steady over the last 20 years, the volume of waste and the lack of adequate disposal methods and sites not only escalates disposal costs but poses an increasing threat to the environment and to public health, safety, and welfare.
+The rapid development of new materials, such as nanomaterials and lithium-ion batteries, is outpacing regulatory frameworks, leaving gaps in safe management practices.
+The regulatory landscape governing hazardous materials varies widely across local, state, and federal levels, creating inconsistencies in enforcement and compliance.
 Many hazardous waste disposal sites have been found unsuitable for continued use due to degradation of surrounding surface waters, groundwaters and soils.
 For many industrial installations remedial cleanup will be required, imposing a large economic burden on the public.
 The difficulties and costs associated with arranging suitable disposal for many hazardous wastes have led to illegal dumping in waterways, on land, and into wastewater treatment works that serve the public.

 Rationale